Collaborate in a team room

 Daily standup: Capture the review of what happened the previous day and discuss any issues or blocking items based on real history.

-Remote team members: Geographically-dispersed team members can keep up with members in different time zones.
-This can be especially useful when there are different levels of language proficiency among team members.
+Remote team members: Geographically dispersed team members can keep up with members in different time zones.
+It's especially useful when there are different levels of language capability among team members.